leonstel/leonstel.github.io/drafts/gmap3.md

 ## Extra observable streams utils

 2 utils function I wrote for state
-- First Time True
+- First Time True: listens for a prop on store and fires only once its value change to true
-- Changed But Wait For
+- Changed But Wait For: listens for a props but gets only notified if other specified props exists in the store

 Describe what happens in what cases